-Date Ratified: May 2023 Date of Review: May 2024
+Date Ratified: May 2025 Date of Review: In line with the school's schedule for policy review.

 This policy has been written following a consultation process, ratified by the Board of Governors and communicated to the school community as required.
 It will be monitored and reviewed as part of the school's policy review schedule.